 • • • •

-Dateline 1999: we were given “the official backstory” in the grand reveal of ‘HP and the Prisoner of Azkaban’.
+Dateline 1999: we’ve been given “the official backstory” in the grand reveal of ‘HP and the Prisoner of Azkaban’.
 The main thing that everyone who was there seemed to agree upon was that the hostilities between James Potter and Severus Snape had been ongoing from the beginning of their Hogwarts “careers”.

 Another understanding which enjoys a general consensus among the readers — who are always inclined to follow Harry’s lead in the matter — is that neither James nor Remus knew of the werewolf “trick” before it actually took place.